 If a member of Les Collaborateurs is given a position of power or influence over the conquered people, then he becomes The Quisling.

-See also Transhuman Treachery.
+See also Transhuman Treachery and Dying Like Animals.
 Compare The Remnant.
 This trope is the villain opposite of La Résistance, and the government they collaborate with is The Empire.
-When they are on the battlefield (willingly or not), they are Battle Thralls
+When they are on the battlefield (willingly or not), they are Battle Thralls.

 In Mai-Otome, Tomoe joins forces with Nagi when he conquers Windbloom and holds the students of Garderobe hostage, hoping to use her newfound powers and freedom to achieve her own personal goal of getting Shizuru to fall in love with her.